osmancen/Titanic/README.md

 # Titanic
-This is an analysis of a part of the Titanic data
+This is a draft analysis of a part of the Titanic data that has been worked on by Cen and M Dursun